 Note that in most cases these symptoms do not mean throat cancer.
 For example, a persistent sore throat can be caused by viral infection, exposure to environmental pollutants, allergies, chronic tonsillitis, or laryngopharyngeal reflux, which is a form of acid reflux.
 All of these are much more common than cancer.

 If you have been diagnosed with throat cancer and want to avoid harsh traditional treatments, you should talk to Immunity Therapy Center.
-We offer a variety of alternative therapies to help treat your throat cancer.
+We offer a variety of alternative treatments for throat cancer to help treat your cancer.

 Written By: Dr. Adolfo Carrillo